2026-27 Course Catalog

 Microeconomics: Quantitative Methods (Elective)

 Microeconomics: Quantitative Methods is a course that introduces students to the principles of economics that apply to the functions of individual economic decision-makers: a person or a business.
-The course also develops students’ familiarity with foundational concepts in economics like supply and demand, the operation of markets, distributions of income, and how consumer behavior interacts with markets.
+The course also develops students’ familiarity with foundational concepts in economics such as supply and demand, the operation of markets, distributions of income, and how consumer behavior interacts with markets.
 Additionally, we will explore market failures and strategies to promote greater equity and efficiency.
 Students will learn to use graphs, charts, and data to analyze, describe, make predictions about, and explain economic concepts.

 Grade Level: 11-12